vitor-belim/react-nodejs/README.md

     - Notes: Due to Sequelize types being completely messed up, I had to ignore the `src/models/index.ts` file and use `any` types on the `src/models/**` files.
 - [2024-07-03] Added Typescript to the client and started adding types everywhere.
+- [2024-07-04] Finished adding types in the client, fixed all TypeScript warnings/errors, reordered CSS properties and refactored some parts of the application.

 ## Ideas for the future

+- Implement SCSS/SASS.
 - Restyle the application.